-This story is a Mother’s Day tribute to my late mother, Evelyn.
-It is about my mother as a young woman, during the 1930s and 1940s, in the years before I was born.
-It reveals a lively, courageous and competent young woman.
-It is a personal story, but one that I hope inspires, challenges and touches your heart.
+This story is a tribute to my late mother, Evelyn.
+It’s about my mother as a young woman, during the 1930s and 1940s, in the years before I was born.
+My story reveals a lively, courageous and competent young woman.
+It’s a personal story, but one that I hope inspires, challenges and touches your heart.

-It is my prayer that learning more about your mother’s life and times will help you to understand her better, appreciate her more, and maybe (for some) forgive and be reconciled to her (or her memory).
+I pray that learning more about your mother’s life and times will help you to understand her better, appreciate her more and (if necessary) forgive her and be reconciled to her (or her memory).

 Evelyn’s lifestory: The background